 The Panel recommendation for a comprehensive, longitudinal, integrated database is in line with best practices in other states and with the growing understanding that comprehensive data are a necessary foundation for making decisions about allocation of scarce resources and the improvement of program quality and child outcomes.
+This is a complex, long-term undertaking that the Panel strongly recommends for the Board's consideration.
 Data that are useful for strategic decision-making must be of high quality, track individual children over time, and be integrated with data on services received.
-The Panel understands that acquisition and alignment of these data will take intensive collaboration among multiple partners; substantial investments in new and improved data management infrastructure; and focused efforts in data analysis, reporting, and management to ensure that collected data are useful.

 Having these data facilitates the type of learning community described in Recommendation IN-5.
-Essential components of an early childhood longitudinal data system include:
+Essential components of an early childhood longitudinal data system include:1

-- Unique statewide child identifier - Child-level demographic and program participation information, including dosage, types of services received, etc. - Child-level data on key developmental indicators of learning, development, and health, including, for example, the results of health screenings conducted by First Things First, supported programs, and by schools - Ability to link child-level data with K-12 and other key data systems, including the Arizona Department of Education and Department of Economic Security (see below) - Unique program site identifier, for example, school, preschool, or child care provider, with the ability to link with children and the Early Childhood Education (ECE) workforce - Program site data on the structure, quality, and work environment - Unique ECE workforce identifier (teacher identifier) with ability to link with program sites and children - Individual ECE workforce demographics, including education and professional development information - Transparent privacy protection and security practices and policies
+- Unique statewide child identifier - Child-level demographic and program participation information (including dosage, types of services received, etc.) - Child-level data on key developmental indicators of learning, development, and health, including, for example, the results of health screenings conducted by First Things First, supported programs, and by schools - Ability to link child-level data with K-12 and other key data systems, including the Arizona Department of Education and Department of Economic Security (see below) - Unique program site (for example, school, preschool, or child care provider) identifier with the ability to link with children and the ECE workforce - Program site data on the structure, quality, and work environment - Unique ECE workforce identifier (teacher identifier) with ability to link with program sites and children - Individual ECE workforce demographics, including education and professional development information - Transparent privacy protection and security practices and policies